 General sample storage procedures are addressed in the Quality Manual.
-In addition, all samples for analysis in the Toxicology section will be maintained in a refrigerated condition whenever access is not required for part of the analysis process.
+In addition, all samples in the custody of an analyst in the Toxicology section will be maintained in a refrigerated condition whenever access is not required for part of the analysis process.